Roy Williams (basketball coach): Kansas

-Departure from Kansas for North Carolina
+North Carolina

-Williams had the opportunity to return to North Carolina in 2000, when Bill Guthridge left the head coaching position vacant.
-After national media sources such as ESPN prematurely announced Williams would take the position, they quickly backed off as it became clear that Williams' mind was not made up.
-North Carolina media continued to report that he had accepted the position.
-After a week of this back-and-forth, Williams held a press conference at Memorial Stadium in Lawrence, Kansas, where he announced that he was staying at Kansas.

-Williams took the 2003 Kansas team to the NCAA championship game against Syracuse.
-Syracuse defeated Kansas, 81–78, to win the championship.
-The end of the season brought a cloud of uncertainty over KU, as Williams' future was up in the air.
-During CBS' exit interview with Williams, he was consistently asked if he was taking the North Carolina job instead of his current Kansas team's effort, eventually inspiring him to say to the reporter "I could give a shit about North Carolina right now" to the live mic.
-Chancellor Robert Hemenway fired Kansas athletic director Al Bohl, and while he cited Bohl's involvement in an academic scandal at Fresno State, many perceived the move as a desperate move to keep Williams at KU, as the relationship between Bohl and Williams was very poor.
-Bohl reacted angrily, accusing Williams of engineering the firing.

-Williams accepted the North Carolina head coaching position following the controversial three-year run of ex-Tarheel championship-winning forward Matt Doherty, who prior to coaching at North Carolina had been an assistant at KU under Williams.
+Williams accepted the North Carolina head coaching position.
 He left Kansas as the second-winningest coach in school history, behind only Hall of Famer Phog Allen, who, like Williams, is a member of a coaching tree dating back to the game's inventor, James Naismith.
 However, he has since been passed by current coach Bill Self.

-Head coach at North Carolina

 With Williams' return to North Carolina, he became the school's third coach in six years.
 The previous two coaches, Smith and Frank McGuire, had covered a 45-year period.
 The Tar Heels were coming off of a mediocre season and two years before had suffered the worst season in school history.
 Nevertheless, the team still had top talent, including McDonald's All Americans Sean May, Rashad McCants, and Raymond Felton.
 In Williams' first season as the Tar Heels' head coach, the 2003–04 season, North Carolina finished a respectable 19–11 and returned to the national rankings for the first time since the early part of the 2002–03 season.
 They were knocked out in the second round of the NCAA tournament by Texas.